 Anyway, persisting in our search, we finally found Neckstamper – whose name refers to the 17th century word for the pot boy of the local alehouse – unsignposted in the middle of the industrial estate, accessed via a gate too easy to walk past.

 Which made it all the more satisfying to step inside its relatively spacious interior – all blond wood, sharing benches and biiiiig tanks – and join a humming throng of like-minded punters.
 Our tip?
 The Squencher IPA (tastes like it sounds), at a reasonable £4 a pint.
 There is, quite simply, no rip-off factor at all in these places.
 We like very much.
 Open Saturdays 2-8pm, Unit 3 Cromwell Industrial Estate, Staffa Road E10 7QZ, more info here

 Solvay SocietyGeographically our nearest of the three, we try to pop by Solvay whenever we can, although it’s sometimes a little on the quiet side – and we really want it to survive.
-The good news is that the forthcoming opening of restaurant-bar Fillybrook seconds away should help put this corner of E11 on the pub-crawl map.
+The good news is that the new Fillybrook seconds away helps put this corner of E11 on the pub-crawl map.
 The brewery itself is way out in the distant reaches of east London, and its cute London Fields-style taproom serves a handful of beers, all Belgian in style (read our earlier piece this year to find out why).
 There are also rotating guest beers – and yay, they now serve awesome Yard Sale Pizza too, so you can really make a night of it.
 Better still, they’re open Thurs-Sun, and all day at weekends.
 If you love indie beer joints, there’s no excuse, Leytonstoners.
 Open Thursdays to Sundays (5pm-11pm, all day at weekends from 12pm), 223 Dyers Hall Railway Arches E11 4AF